-When troubled teenagers, both boys and girls, have an emotional, behavioral or mental health issue, the pain and confusion may cause them to act out in ways that a damaging and destructive, both physically and emotionally.
+When troubled teenagers, both boys and girls, have an emotional, behavioral or mental health issue, the pain and confusion may cause them to act out in ways that are damaging and destructive, both physically and emotionally.
 If you are facing this difficult scenario and need to get your troubled teen away from their current environment for their own good, you may want to consider a boot camp until you can find something more permanent.
 Help Your Teen Now is a parent advocate group that provides resources, advice and information on all kinds of teen help programs, including behavior boot camps for troubled teens.

 When you are out of ideas on how to help your teenage boy or girl, please call Help Your Teen Now at 1-800-901-7347 and we will work with you to identify what your teen needs and what kind of program will best fit that.